wermos/website/lessons/procedural-generation-virtual-worlds/perlin-noise-part-2/perlin-noise-computing-derivatives.md

 ![](/images/noise-part-2/geom-vs-analytic-normals.png?)

 Note that the vertex normals are not defined at the edge of the mesh whose normals were computed using the forward difference method (geometric solution).
 Note also the directions of the vertex normals are significantly different between the two meshes (even though their shape is the same).
-This obviously causes the shading of the two meshes to be noticeably different as well (remember that normals are used in shading).
+This causes the shading of the two meshes to be noticeably different (remember that normals are used in shading).

 <details>
 Note that you can replace the code: